Lascaux: Threats

 Organized through the initiative of the French Ministry of Culture, an international symposium titled "Lascaux and Preservation Issues in Subterranean Environments" was held in Paris on 26 and 27 February 2009, under the chairmanship of Jean Clottes.
 It brought together nearly three hundred participants from seventeen countries with the goal of confronting research and interventions conducted in Lascaux Cave since 2001 with the experiences gained in other countries in the domain of preservation in subterranean environments.
 The proceedings of this symposium were published in 2011.
 Seventy-four specialists in fields as varied as biology, biochemistry, botany, hydrology, climatology, geology, fluid mechanics, archaeology, anthropology, restoration and conservation, from numerous countries (France, United States, Portugal, Spain, Japan, and others) contributed to this publication.

-In May 2018 Ochroconis lascauxensis, a species of fungus of the Ascomycota phylum, was officially described and named after the place of its first emergence and isolation, the Lascaux cave.
-This followed on from the discovery of another closely related species Ochroconis anomala, first observed inside the cave in 2000.
+In May 2018 Scolecobasidium lascauxense, a species of fungus of the Ascomycota phylum, was officially described and named after the place of its first emergence and isolation, the Lascaux cave.
+This followed on from the discovery of another closely related species Scolecobasidium anomalum, first observed inside the cave in 2000.
 The following year black spots began to appear among the cave paintings.
 No official announcement on the effect or progress of attempted treatments has ever been made.

 The problem is ongoing, as are efforts to control the microbial and fungal growths in the cave.
 The fungal infection crises have led to the establishment of an International Scientific Committee for Lascaux and to rethinking how, and how much, human access should be permitted in caves containing prehistoric art.

+In popular culture

+The British classical music composer Alan Bush visited the cave in 1982, and, inspired by it, wrote his fourth and last symphony ("Lascaux Symphony").
+The symphony imagines how the concept of artistic expression itself arose in prehistoric societies.

+Georges Bataille wrote a book about the paintings, Lascaux; or the Birth of Art: Prehistoric Painting.
+Engaging with Bataille, Maurice Blanchot examines the paintings' appeal in L'Amitié.